Tips for Starting Your Own Business Making Cookies

-Gourmet-related businesses are one of the most popular categories of home-based business ideas and a large number of people, especially stay-at-home moms, are turning to cookie making, cooking classes and online cooking recipes as an opportunity to make money.
+Gourmet-related businesses are one of the most popular categories of home-based business ideas and a large number of people are turning to cookie making, cooking classes, and online cooking recipes as an opportunity to make money.

-Starting this type of venture is appealing to a lot of people because it requires minimal investment capital.
-You probably already have most of the equipment.
+Starting this type of venture is appealing to a lot of people because it requires a minimal investment.
+You may already have most of the equipment.
 You may need to buy additional bowls, mixing tools, or cookie sheets.

 Plan to spend about an hour to make cookie dough, another hour to bake batches and package, and additional time if you are delivering still-hot cookies to a location.
 After hours include bookkeeping, checking email and voicemail, and preparations for the next day.

 - Mixing bowls